ejlp12/aws-workshop-neptune/docs/create_neptune_cluster.md

 4. In the **Engine options** section, select latest version **Neptune 1.0.2.2.R2**
 5. On the **Setting**, specify **DB cluster identifier** ==`neptune-{YOUR_NAME}-cluster`== (for example: `neptune-ejlp-cluster`)
 6. For **Templates**, select **Production**.

-    !!!
-Info
-        Selecting this option will makes Amazon Neptune maintain a synchronous replica in a different Availability Zone than the Primary DB instance.
+    > Selecting this option will makes Amazon Neptune maintain a synchronous replica in a different Availability Zone than the Primary DB instance.
 Amazon Neptune will automatically fail over to the replica in the case of a planned or unplanned outage of the Primary.

 7. For **DB instance size**, select `db.r5.large` as the type of your EC2 instance for running the Neptune instance
 8. On the **Availability & durability**, select **Create read replica in different AZ** On the **Connectivity**, configure as following